MOI13/ILE_dashboard/README.md

 - Identify the preterm infant subgroups most in need of RBC transfusions.
 - Assess how RBC transfusions affect the health outcomes of preterm infants.

-- For sepecifc, we aim to address
+- For specific, we aim to address:
   - How are baby and mother demographic characteristics associated with infant red blood cell transfusion?
   - How does the infant’s hemoglobin level change with red blood cell transfusion?
   - How does the infant’s body weight change with red blood cell transfusion?
   - Are all those associations differ by enrolled sites?

+## Source Code
 `03_shiny.Rmd`

 - source code for the shiny dashboard